Butch and femme: Other terms

-A "stud" is a dominant lesbian.
-The term originated with the African-American lesbian community.
-They tend to be influenced by urban and hip-hop cultures.
+The term "stud" to describe a dominant lesbian emerged from the black lesbian community.
+The term originated with construction and animal breeding, before being associated with promiscuous or attractive men.
+The word made its way into AAVE through jive in the 1940s.
+The African-American lesbian community then adopted the word, meaning "masculine African-American lesbian."
+Studs tend to be influenced by urban and hip-hop cultures.
 In the New York City lesbian community, a butch may identify herself as AG (aggressive) or as a stud.
 In 2005, filmmaker Daniel Peddle chronicled the lives of AGs in his documentary The Aggressives, following six women who went to lengths like binding their breasts to pass as men.
 But Peddle says that today, very young lesbians of color in New York are creating a new, insular scene that is largely cut off from the rest of the gay and lesbian community: "A lot of it has to do with this kind of pressure to articulate and express your masculinity within the confines of the hip-hop paradigm."
 Black lesbian filmmaker Dee Rees represented the AG culture in her 2011 film Pariah.

 There is also an emerging usage of the terms soft butch, "stem" (stud-femme), "futch" (feminine butch), or "chapstick lesbian" as terms for women who have characteristics of both butch and femme.
-Lesbians who are neither butch nor femme are called "androgynous" or "andros".
+Lesbians who are neither butch nor femme are called "androgynous" or "andros."
 The term boi is typically used by younger LGBT women.
 Defining the difference between a butch and a boi, one boi told a reporter: "that sense of play – that's a big difference from being a butch.
 To me, butch is like an adult...You're the man of the house."
-Comedian Elvira Kurt contributed the term "fellagirly" as a description for LGBT females who are not strictly either femme or butch, but a combination.
+Comedian Elvira Kurt contributed the term "fellagirly" as a description for LGBT women who are not strictly either femme or butch, but a combination.

-Those who identify as butch and femme today often use the words to define their presentation and gender identity rather than strictly the role they play in a relationship, and that not all butches are attracted exclusively to femmes and not all femmes are exclusively attracted to butches, a departure from the historic norm.
-Besides the terms "butch" and "femme", there are a number of other terms used to describe the dress codes, the sexual behaviours, and/or the gender identities of the sexual subcultures who use them.
-The meanings of these terms vary and can evolve over time.

-Some members of the lesbian community eschew butch or femme classifications, believing that they are inadequate to describe an individual, or that labels are limiting in and of themselves.